 - Low iron leading to anemia

 - Failure to thrive

-Vitamin A is a fat-soluble vitamin and the body stores excess quantities.
-These levels can accumulate in the body and cause toxicity.
-Eating too much typically only occurs in populations that eat a lot of liver and animal-sourced vitamin A. It is difficult to expel from the body after it has been metabolized, so too much vitamin A can cause liver damage.
+Vitamin A is a fat-soluble vitamin, meaning that the body stores excess quantities.
+Levels eventually accumulate in the body and cause toxicity.
+Eating too much typically only occurs in populations that eat a lot of liver and animal-sourced vitamin A. It is difficult to expel from the body after it has been metabolized.
+So, too much vitamin A can cause liver damage.
 Consuming excess animal-sourced vitamin A for pregnant women was also associated with some birth defects.

 Beta-carotene toxicity is not associated with any of the beforementioned conditions or risks.
-However, excess beta-carotene is known as carotenemia.
-Carotenodermia is a condition where the skin becomes a yellow or orange pigment.
-It is a harmless condition that can be reversed by eating less beta-carotene.
+However, excess beta-carotene is called carotenemia.
+Carotenodermia is a harmless condition where the skin becomes a yellow or orange pigment.
+Reverse carotenodermia by eating less beta-carotene.

 Toxicity Signs & Symptoms

 Keep all adult medications and vitamins far out of reach of children.
 Do not leave pill bottles out or open and store them way above kids’ reach.
 Additionally, buy kid vitamins for your kid.
 Kid vitamins are harder to overdose on and are less likely to cause damage than adult vitamins.
 Choose a good kid vitamin your little one can take regularly to fill in any nutrient gaps.

 Finally, it is hard to include the right balance of vitamins your kids need through food alone.
 Therefore, provide good, balanced meals for your little ones.
 Because of dietary differences, families who are vegetarian or vegan may need to rely on supplements for some vitamins.
 Additionally, if your child has bad eating habits or poor access to healthful food, they may require supplements.

 For those interested in the minimum RDA (Recommended Dietary Allowances), refer to this National Academies chart.